 - Bulk marketing techniques – distributing spam to large audiences

-- Webmaster Guidelines violations – promoting websites that violate our Webmaster Guidelines
+- Web Developer Guidelines violations – promoting websites that violate our Web Developer Guidelines

-Examples of prohibited content include programs which compensate users for clicking ads or offers, performing searches, surfing websites, or reading emails and automated ad clicking programs.
+Examples of prohibited content include programs which compensate users for clicking ads or offers, performing searches, surfing websites, or reading emails and automated ad clicking software.